 Musango Safari Camp

-Getting to Musango was by all accounts a journey.
+Getting to Musango was, by all accounts, a journey.
 It took us two days of driving on remote roads in Zimbabwe, but that is why we bought our trusty Land Cruiser!
-While most guests may arrive by plane we wanted to drive into Musango ourselves.
+While most guests may arrive by plane, we wanted to drive to Musango ourselves.
 It was one of the best decisions we’ve made in Africa.
-The region surrounding Musango was gorgeous and the drive was a true African adventure.
+The region surrounding Musango was gorgeous, and the drive was a real African adventure.

 Steve and Wendy welcomed all of their guests into their family and threw a wonderfully festive Christmas feast.
 We knew we’d have a wonderful meal when we all sat down to the round tables designed for a family.
 There are no private tables here, everyone is together as family.
 It’s a theme that we find at some of our favorite lodges in Africa and we hope it continues.

 Dinners at Musango are some of the best we’ve had in Africa.
 We’ve had splendid meals that are elegant, but the food at Musango is all about the understated.
 You won’t find garnishes or fresh ricotta cheese here.